Winston-Gu/Paper-List/README.md

 - CoRL 2023, Learning to See Physical Properties with Active Sensing Motor Policies.
 [Website](https://gmargo11.github.io/active-sensing-loco/).
 Active Sensing: adding the error of physical properties estimation into reward function.
 - RSS 2023, Demonstrating a Walk in the Park: Learning to Walk in 20 Minutes With Model-Free Reinforcement Learning.
 [Website](https://sites.google.com/berkeley.edu/walk-in-the-park), [Code](https://github.com/ikostrikov/walk_in_the_park).
 Learning locomotion directly in real world, using SAC algorithms in Jax.
 - IROS 2023, Hierarchical Adaptive Control for Collaborative Manipulation of a Rigid Object by Quadrupedal Robots.
 [Paper](https://arxiv.org/abs/2303.06741).
+- ICRA 2023, Legs as Manipulator: Pushing Quadrupedal AgilityBeyond Locomotion.
+[Website](https://robot-skills.github.io/).
+Use one front leg as manipulator.
+First train locomotion and manipulation policy respectively, and then learn a behavior tree from demonstration to stitch previous skills together.
 - ICRA 2023, Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots.
 [Paper](https://arxiv.org/abs/2209.13145).
 An adaptive controller to solve the locomotion and manipulation tasks simultaneously.
 Use the position and velocity error to update the adaptive controller for manipulations.
 - arXiv 2022.03, RoLoMa: Robust Loco-Manipulation for Quadruped Robots with Arms.
 [Paper](https://arxiv.org/abs/2203.01446)
 - CoRL 2022, Oral.
 Walk These Ways: Tuning Robot Control for Generalization with Multiplicity of Behavior.
 [Website](https://sites.google.com/view/gait-conditioned-rl/), [Github](https://github.com/Improbable-AI/walk-these-ways).
 Multiplicity of Behavior (MoB): learning a single policy that encodes a structured family of locomotion strategies that solve training tasks in different ways.